US Cash Products-Group Three gasoline extends gains

 The EIA said U.S. gasoline stocks fell by a higher-than-expected 3.5 million barrels.
 Stocks in all five PADDs fell, though the Midwest decrease was the largest among markets east of the Rockies.

-In the New York Harbor, gasoline differentials plunged on Wednesday as Korea National Oil Corp's 115,000 barrel-per-day (bpd) refinery in Come By Chance, Newfoundland, was resuming production after a lengthy turnaround.
+In the New York Harbor, differentials in products markets eased slightly on Wednesday as Korea National Oil Corp's 115,000 barrel-per-day (bpd) refinery in Come By Chance, Newfoundland, was resuming production after a lengthy turnaround.
 [ID:nN1E77B10Q]

 The EIA said East Coast gasoline stocks fell by 394,000 barrels last week.

-Prompt F2 RBOB was done at 6.75 cents over the New York Mercantile Exchange's September RBOB futures contract by about midday and by the close of business, those same barrels were offered at 6.50 cents over.
-This was in sharp contrast to Tuesday's settlement at either side of 10.00 cents over.
+Traders said few deals were done on Wednesday, but talks indicated that the market was weakening by about a half cent per gallon across the board.

-Harbor jet fuel differentials eased by a half cent, paring a 2.50 cent-per-gallon gain earlier this week, as more supply became available, traders said.
+Harbor jet fuel differentials fell by that amount, paring a 2.50 cent-per-gallon gain earlier this week, as more supply became available, traders said.

 The EIA also said U.S. distillate stocks climbed 2.45 million barrels to 153.9 million barrels, driven by sizable increases in stocks in the East Coast and Gulf Coast regions, which rose by 1.39 million barrels and 1.36 million barrels, respectively.